-For those students wishing to pursue further graduate work, an MFA degree in Creative Writing and Poetics prepares them for Ph.D. work in diverse fields of the humanities and the arts.
+For students wishing to pursue further graduate studies, an MFA degree in Creative Writing and Poetics prepares them for Ph.D. work in diverse fields of the humanities and the arts.
 As examples, alumni have gone onto doctoral programs in English and Poetics.

 Students considering advanced education degrees and teaching certification in K-12 levels may explore options through the UW Bothell School of Educational Studies and the UW Department of English.

 The MFA in Creative Writing and Poetics program and the University of Washington Bothell offer multiple resources for your career development.